 The most rewarding yet time-consuming way of managing your portfolio is to do it yourself.
 You will, however, need to put effort into research and screen for the stocks that meet your investing criteria.
 With care and attention, you can learn to build a portfolio of stocks that you believe in.

 Using an Automated Robo Investment Advisor

-A Robo Advisor is a computer program or algorithm designed to automate the job of a financial advisor by automating the buying & selling of Stock’s or ETFs and structuring an investment portfolio based on the investor’s risk tolerance.
+A Robo Advisor is a computer program or algorithm designed to automate the job of a financial advisor by automating the buying & selling of stocks or ETFs and structuring an investment portfolio based on the investor’s risk tolerance.
 These services are provided directly to investors online or via a smartphone app.

 I firmly believe that Robo-Advisors provide a great balance of clarity and visibility into your investment and ease of use.
-They also typically have lower maintenance costs when compared to human, financial advisors.
+They also typically have lower maintenance costs when compared to human financial advisors.

-For example, our review winning automated financial advisor M1 Finance has many advantages over other robo advisors.
+For example, our review-winning automated financial advisor M1 Finance has many advantages over other robo advisors.

 Overall M1 Finance allows you to have granular control over your portfolio or take advantage of the M1 expert portfolios; this is an excellent approach.
 M1, like the industry, is growing fast, and they offer a full suite of services, including checking accounts and borrowing.
-But when it comes to automated investment, M1 is clearly one of the leaders of the pack and the only one offering Automated Investing for Free with Zero Commissions.
+But when it comes to automated investment, M1 is clearly one of the pack’s leaders and the only one offering Automated Investing for Free with Zero Commissions.
 Read the M1 Finance Review.

 - Related Article: In-Depth Ultimate Guide to Robo Advisors

 Using A Human Financial Advisor

 A financial advisor can help you plan a portfolio, and most will either take a commission from the funds you invest in.
 You can also opt for a zero commissions advisor who will charge you for their time only.
 A zero commission broker can be a good way of eliminating any perceived conflict of interest that may occur between your advisor and the funds they promote.